yamaguchi-mari/app-building-for-chainguard-csms/labs/01_github/README.md

 ![image](classic-api-token.png?)

-Choose the below permissions for the token, default token expiration date should be ok.
+Choose the below permissions for the token

+> IMPORTANT: set an early expiration date for this token (for security hygiene purposes)

 ![image](classic-api-token-settings.png?)